Unaccusative verb: Unaccusativity in Russian

 When the subject of an unaccusative verb appears in a po-phrase, the verb will lack subject-verb agreement.
-This construction would be ungrammatical for unergatives, causing a distinction to be able to be seen between unaccusatives and unergatives.
+This construction would be ungrammatical for unergatives, causing a distinction to be visible between unaccusatives and unergatives.

 Na-phrases affect the interpretation of the internal arguments of the verb.
 This would be the NP in the direct object position of a transitive verb or the NP in the subject position of an unaccusative verb, once again creating a clear distinction between unaccusatives and unergatives.

 Locative Inversion (Babyonyshev 1996) is a construction that is only possible for the NPs in the position of the subject of unaccusative verbs.

-With these three tests, while they do distinguish unaccusatives from unergatives, they are seldom used in everyday speech.
+These three tests, while they do distinguish unaccusatives from unergatives, are seldom used in everyday speech.

 In contrast, Genitive-of-Negation, is frequently used by Russian speakers in both spoken and written language.
 The genitive case can be used both for the direct objects of transitive verbs and the subjects of unaccusative verbs while the sentence is being negated.
 This grammatical case is not allowed to be used for the NPs in the subject position of transitive and transitive verbs, and with unergative verbs.